-It goes without saying that these days, social plays a vital role in growing your business.
+It goes without saying that these days, social media plays a vital role in growing your business.
 Social media expands your customer reach, as more and more people becoming active on various social media platforms.
 Facebook, for instance, announced that they had 1.86 billion active monthly users as per fourth quarter of 2016.
 Social media offers opportunities for your small business.
 But how do you take advantage of social media for small business?

 At a glance, social media is easy to use.
 But behind every post, tweet, and picture shared by business brands, there is strategy involved.
 Everything starts by identifying your audience; it will help you decide which social media platform is best for your specific business.
 For example, if you want to target teenagers, Instagram and Tumblr are great platforms.
 But businessmen and professionals are more likely to use LinkedIn.